Teaching Volunteer Project in the Philippines - Palawan

 The One-Day Orientation: This begins on your selected start date and all volunteers will attend.
 It covers everything you need to know for your volunteer program in the Philippines, including an introduction to the IVHQ Philippines program, the local team, general rules and a class on the local culture and language.
 In the afternoon, you’ll learn about the projects, take a walking tour of the local area and arrange your SIM card.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Introduction Week: The Introduction Week begins on your selected start date and your volunteer program will commence the following week.
 The Introduction Week is very popular among IVHQ volunteers.
-We recommend all volunteers take advantage of this week to gain a deeper understanding of the Filipino culture, a true appreciation of life in the Philippines and bond with fellow volunteers while also taking a cooking class, visiting a farm and touring local attractions.
+We recommend all volunteers take advantage of this week to gain a deeper understanding of the Filipino culture, a true appreciation of life in the Philippines and bond with fellow volunteers while also taking a cooking class, necklace or bracelet making, and touring local attractions.
 It’s also a great way to help settle the culture shock you can face when arriving in the Philippines.
-The Introduction Week in the Philippines does incur an additional US$20 (approximately AU$30) surcharge to cover the additional costs.
+The Introduction Week has an additional cost of US$365 (approximately AU$567).

 If you wish to participate in the Introduction Week, you can indicate your interest in this option on your application form when you apply for the program or you can let your Program Manager know once you’ve been accepted on the program.